-“I think the thing that impressed him most: I knew all the words,” Paul said in the above Anthology clip.
+“The thing I think that impressed him most was I knew all the words,” Paul said in the above Anthology clip.

-The Beatles never covered “Twenty Flight Rock” — Paul eventually would on numerous occasions solo and with Wings — but they did give it a nod just once, on Jan.
-23, 1969, by which point the sessions had already moved to Apple.
+The Beatles never covered “Twenty Flight Rock” — Paul eventually would on numerous occasions solo and with Wings — but they did give it a nod amid the Get Back sessions, on Jan.
+23, 1969, by which point the recording had moved to Apple HQ at Savile Row.

-Twelve years after Paul played the song for John — impressing him enough he’d join the band — and as the Beatles were about a week from wrapping up the Get Back sessions, and some months from the last time John and Paul would work again later that year, Paul couldn’t quite remember the words.
+More than 11 years after Paul played the song for John — impressing him enough to begin their partnership — and some months from the last time John and Paul would work together again, Paul couldn’t quite remember the words.
 At all.